Why was I selected for verification?

 What happens if I change my housing arrangements?

-The financial aid award you receive is based on charges incurred as a resident, commuter, or off-campus student.
-If you change your housing status, your financial aid award will also change.
-If you have an award based on resident status, then change to off-campus, you will automatically lose $5,000 of your Wilmington College Grant as stated in the housing contract.
-This is because part of your living expenses for on campus housing is covered by Wilmington funds.
+The financial aid award you receive is based on charges incurred as a resident or commuter student.
+If you change your housing status, your financial aid award including WC funded aid programs including grants, awards, scholarships and institutional loans will also change.
 Students are strongly encouraged to contact the Student One Stop Center for an aid adjustment estimate before changing their housing status.

 My parents do not claim me on their taxes.
 Am I independent?